swt30/thesis/chapters/01-introduction/01-introduction.md

 # Introduction

 Not many discoveries have ever captured the imagination of scientists and non-scientists alike as much as exoplanets.
 Until 1995, we had only the ground under our feet and a select few lights in our sky to guide our understanding of planetary systems.
 Now we are faced with almost an over-abundance of planets, with papers and press releases trumpeting more every week.

 Astronomers who work in the young field of exoplanet astronomy are blessed (or cursed?) with a rapidly increasing amount of data.
 In the 20 years since the first exoplanets were found, ground- and space-based missions have provided hundreds and hundreds of exoplanetary detections.
-This prodigious increase in the number of known extrasolar systems owes its existence to improved light-gathering ability, instrumentation, and analysis techniques.
+This prodigious increase **n the number of known extrasolar systems owes its existence to improved light-gathering ability, instrumentation, and analysis techniques.
 From minute fluctuations in light and tiny velocity wobbles, a whole industry has sprung up devoted to simply finding exoplanets---a task which is certainly not easy on its own.

 \begin{marginfigure}